Comment on "Strong lensing and shadow of Ayon-Beato-Garcia (ABG) nonsingular black hole": Abstract

 \section{Abstract}

-It was suggested by Ramadhan \textit{et al.} (Eur Phys J C 83:465, 2023) that the Sagittarius A* black hole cannot be modeled by an Ay\'on-Beato-Garc\`ia regular black hole due to the incompatible shadow radius.
+A recent article (Ramadhan \textit{et al.} Eur Phys J C 83:465, 2023) suggested that the Sagittarius A* black hole cannot be modeled by an Ay\'on-Beato-Garc\`ia regular black hole due to the incompatible shadow radius.
 However, they overlooked the distant-observer limit of the correction term in the effective geometry, which renders their calculation invalid.
 When evaluated correctly, the result reverses the conclusion of the paper.
 This comment highlights the flaw and demonstrates how to properly compute the shadow radius of such a black hole model using elementary geometry.

-A recent study suggests that the Sagittarius A* black hole (BH) cannot be modeled as a regular black hole (RBH) sourced by Ay\'on-Beato-Garc\`ia (ABG) nonlinear electrodynamics (NLED)~\cite{Ramadhan:2023ogm}.
-Their calculation indicates that, when incorporating the photon effective geometry arising from NLED~\cite{Novello2000}, the resulting shadow radius lies well below the $2\sigma$ and $1\sigma$ constraints from the Event Horizon Telescope combined with Keck and VLTI observational estimates obtained by Ref.~\cite{Vagnozzi:2022moj} (see also Ref.~\cite{EventHorizonTelescope:2022xqj}).
+It was suggested by Ramadhan \textit{et al.}~\cite{Ramadhan:2023ogm} that the Sagittarius A* black hole (BH) cannot be modeled by an Ay\'on-Beato-Garc\`ia (ABG) regular black hole (RBH).
+Their calculation indicates that, when incorporating the photon effective geometry arising from nonlinear electrodynamics (NLED)~\cite{Novello2000}, the resulting shadow radius lies well below the $2\sigma$ and $1\sigma$ constraints from the Event Horizon Telescope combined with Keck and VLTI observational estimates obtained by Ref.~\cite{Vagnozzi:2022moj} (see also Ref.~\cite{EventHorizonTelescope:2022xqj}).
 The same conclusion was reached even for the uncharged case, which may appear reasonable given that the NLED Lagrangian does not reduce to Maxwell electrodynamics.
 However, an overlooked step in their shadow radius calculation renders the result invalid.

 Let me briefly review the formalism and method used in Ref.~\cite{Ramadhan:2023ogm} to obtain the shadow radius of the BH.
 The seed BH metric is the Bardeen RBH~\cite{bardeen}, given by the line element